sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 Putting `setup` and `loop` together lets us a build an Arduino Sketch to do whatever we want!

 For example, the code below cycles an LED on and off after every 1 second.
+Don't worry we'll be breaking it down more next.

 ```c
 // Create a variable that stores